chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

-+ only mention algo last sentence you can use a bang-bang, pid , state machine and so on, there are many algorithms to improve the accuracy and efficiency of your robot system, like to make it run more smoothly by implementing a PID controller or state machine.
++ only mention algo last sentence you can use a bang-bang, pid , state machine and so on, there are many algorithms to improve the accuracy and efficiency of your robot system, like to make it run more smoothly by implementing a PID controller or state machine. and how to improve the accuracy and efficiency of your robot system, like to make it run more smoothly by implementing a PID controller or state machine.